Akkey01/MLops-Final-Project/README.md

 Relevant Parts of the Architecture

 FastAPI service layer
-TorchServe for model deployment
 Quantized models for CPU inference
-GPU acceleration for batch processing
+GPU acceleration for Faster inferencing
-MLFlow dashboards for monitoring
+Prometheus dashboards for metrics
-Interactive data dashboard for visualization
+Interactive Grafana dashboard for visualization Airflow for testing suites

 Justification